mihai-negru/c-language-data-structures/fractions/README.md

 * *fsubp* - subtracts two fractions and returns the result.
 * *fmulp* - multiplies two fractions and returns the result.
 * *fdivp* - divides two fractions and returns the result.
-* *fconstp* - multiplies a fraction with a constant.
+* *fmconstp* - multiplies a fraction with a constant.
+* *fdconstp* - divides a fraction with a constant.

 ## Building the project